 Uncle Tom’s wife, Aunt Chloe is an important member of the Shelby estate.
 She is terribly upset when Tom is sold and finds work as a baker in Louisville, with her wages going to help buy back Tom.
 At the end of the novel she has earned enough money to buy Tom's freedom, only to learn that Tom has died on the Legree estate.

 The Uncle Tom's Cabin quotes below are all either spoken by Aunt Chloe or refer to Aunt Chloe.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Bantam Books edition of Uncle Tom's Cabin published in 1981.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Bantam Books edition of Uncle Tom's Cabin published in 1981.).

 Chapter 4: An Evening in Uncle Tom’s Cabin Quotes

 The timeline below shows where the character Aunt Chloe appears in Uncle Tom's Cabin.
 The colored dots and icons indicate which themes are associated with that appearance.